sryanshin/srshin/README.md

 <p align="center"><img src = "https://user-images.githubusercontent.com/56745112/164953813-36d54caa-e21e-4e60-aeb7-87d505d55662.jpg" width="40%" height="40%"></p>

 I am a postdoc researcher at Cornell University.
 My research interests lie in innovation from both aspects of management and economics.
 I apply and develop data analytic algorithms and causal inference techniques to explore how the innovation ecosystem is shaped by firms, individuals, and government policies.
-I obtained my Ph.D. and master in Technology Management, Economic, and Policy from Seoul National University.
+I obtained my Ph.D. and master in Technology Management, Economic and Policy from Seoul National University.
 Before, I obtained my B.S. in Mechanical Engineering from UCLA.

 I am currently on the job market (2022 - 2023).